doc-ai/tensorio/README.md

 ### Introduction

-TensorIO is a lightweight, cross-platform library for on-device machine learning, bringing the power of TensorFlow and TensorFlow Lite to iOS, Android, and React Native applications.
-TensorIO does not implement any machine learning itself but works with an underlying library such as TensorFlow to simplify the process of deploying and using models on mobile phones.
+Tensor/IO is a lightweight, cross-platform library for on-device machine learning, bringing the power of TensorFlow and TensorFlow Lite to iOS, Android, and React Native applications.
+Tensor/IO does not implement any machine learning itself but works with an underlying library such as TensorFlow to simplify the process of deploying and using models on mobile phones.

 #### Tensor/IO is Declarative

-TensorIO is above all a declarative interface to your model.
-This means that you describe the input and output layers to your model using a plain-text language and TensorIO takes care of the transformations needed to prepare inputs for the model and to read outputs back out of it, allowing you to focus on what you know instead of a low-level C++ interface.
+Tensor/IO is above all a declarative interface to your model.
+This means that you describe the input and output layers to your model using a plain-text language and Tensor/IO takes care of the transformations needed to prepare inputs for the model and to read outputs back out of it, allowing you to focus on what you know instead of a low-level C++ interface.

 #### On-Device

-TensorIO runs on iOS and Android mobile phones, with bridging for React Native, and it runs the same underlying model on every OS without a need to convert models to CoreML or MLKit.
+Tensor/IO runs on iOS and Android mobile phones, with bridging for React Native, and it runs the same underlying model on every OS without needing to convert models to CoreML or MLKit.
 You'll choose a specific backend for your use case, such as TensorFlow or TensorFlow Lite, and the library takes care of interacting with it in the language of your choice: Objective-C, Swift, Java, Kotlin, or JavaScript.

 #### Inference

-Prediction with TensorIO can often be done with as little as five lines of code.
+Prediction with Tensor/IO can often be done with as little as five lines of code.
 The TensorFlow Lite backend supports deep networks and a range of convolutional models, and the full TensorFlow backend supports almost any network you can build in python.
 Performance is impressive.
 MobileNet models execute inference on the iPhone X in ~30ms and can be run in real-time.

 #### Training

-With support for the full TensorFlow backend you can train models on device and export their updated weights as a checkpoint, which can then be used in a prediction model.
+With support for the full TensorFlow backend you can train models on device and then export their updated weights, which can be immediately used in a prediction model.
 All without ever leaving the phone.
-Use the same declarative interface to specificy your training inputs and outputs, evaluation metric, and training operation, and to inject placeholder values into your model in order to support on-device hyperparamter tuning.
+Use the same declarative interface to specify your training inputs and outputs, evaluation metric, and training operation, and to inject placeholder values into your model for on-device hyperparameter tuning.

 #### Deployment

-Our packaging makes it easy to ship models with your application, but the dynamically generated model interfaces and client-server code also allow you to retrieve and update models in deployed applications.
+Our packaging makes it easy to ship models with your application, but the plain text model interfaces and client-server code also allow you to retrieve and update models in deployed applications.
 No need to write new code or recompile the app.
-Our TensorIO-Models repo listed below includes the serverside application to support in-production deployments.
+Our Tensor/IO-Models repo listed below includes the serverside application to support in-production deployments.

 #### Federated Learning